 The Wagner Appeal enables The Royal Opera to keep Wagner’s legacy alive for future generations by supporting the cost of staging our ambitious Wagner productions.

+To make a donation, please complete the online form below or call Alice Macrae on 020 7212 9127.
+Thank you for your support.

+Version 3

+The Wagner Appeal enables The Royal Opera to keep Wagner’s legacy alive for future generations by supporting the cost of staging our ambitious Wagner productions.

-To make a donation, please complete the online form below or call Isobel on 020 3772 6412.
+To make a donation, please complete the online form below or call Alice Macrae on 020 7212 9127.
 Thank you for your support.